U-M School of Nursing Ph.D.

 Alex Faur

 The application is online: Rackham Graduate School application.
 This is the only application to be considered for the Ph.D. program.
-There is a $75 application fee required for submission of the completed application.
-The application fee is $90 for international applicants
+The application fee for United States citizens and those with permanent resident visa status is $75.
+The application fee for Non-U.S. citizens is $90.

 Required supporting materials